-I paused at the corner the other Sunday morning to contemplate which direction I would take for my meandering walk through the neighbourhood; should I tackle the uphill uneven footpaths first or keep the them until midway through my amble.
+I paused at the corner the other Sunday morning to contemplate which direction I would take for my meandering walk through the neighbourhood; should I tackle the uphill uneven footpaths first or keep them until midway through my amble.
 It was a beautiful late summer morning; the sky was clear and blue, and the sun was just starting to warm the day.
-I settled upon a route that I don’t take all that often; the curving narrow road running through part of the near by golf course.
-Halfway along the curving narrow road a pedestrian crossing leads to a downhill path that runs alongside a tee off and then past a small pond, with a concentration distracting water geyser, before it empties into Elmwood Park Road.
+I settled upon a route that I don’t take all that often; the curving narrow road running through part of the nearby golf course.
+Halfway along the curving narrow road, a pedestrian crossing leads to a downhill path that runs alongside a tee off and then past a small pond, with a concentration distracting water geyser before it empties into Elmwood Park Road.
 Elmwood Park Road feeds into AKSARBEN Village, my usual halfway point when I walk the uphill uneven footpaths first.
 I do the golf course route once every couple of weeks.
 I distract myself when I’m walking the fringes of the fairways by looking for golf balls.
 It doesn’t take much searching; if I didn’t pick up the balls I would trip over them.
 I wonder how golfers can lose so many of their balls.

-After walking the couple of blocks to reach the street corner to turn onto the curving narrow golf course road I came to a hesitant stop.
-I was besieged by runners and walkers; surrounded by a flood of coloured tee shirts, vibrant hue running shoes, and ear buds.
+After walking a couple of blocks to reach the street corner to turn onto the curving narrow golf course road I came to a hesitant stop.
+I was besieged by runners and walkers; surrounded by a flood of coloured tee shirts, vibrant hue running shoes, and earbuds.
 People of all ages and shapes were emblazoned with numbered race bibs.
 I was in the middle of the 2017 10K and 2 Mile American Lung Association Fight For Air Omaha Corporate Cup; walking the wrong way without a race bib.
 There was a water stop by the pedestrian crossing, where runners and walkers were snatching yellow cups of water to hydrate; the water stop volunteers were verbally pushing the runners and walkers into the back half of the race with cries of Good Job.
 As I started down the downhill path alongside the tee off I could see a sea of walkers and runners on the back half of the race, pacing themselves along Elmwood Park Road.

 And once again I became part of the Corporate Cup; this time walking the right way, but still without a race bib.
 When I sauntered past the Elmwood Park Road Cheer Station a chorus of Good Job chants, together with a thumping sound of muted clapping greeted me.
-The Cheer Station volunteers were slapping together two foot tubes of solid foam rubber to cheer me on.
+The Cheer Station volunteers were slapping together two-foot tubes of solid foam rubber to cheer me on.
 I was now at my halfway point when I tackle the uphill uneven footpaths first route, so I walked on the footpath as I usually do; alongside the Corporate Cup participants and towards the finish line.
-The footpath ahead was packed with spectators so I stepped onto the roadway; it seemed that with every step I took I was greeted with shouts of Good Job and fist pumps.
+The footpath ahead was packed with spectators so I stepped onto the roadway; it seemed that with every step I took I was greeted with shouts of a Good Job and fist pumps.
 As I walked to the side of, but past the finish line I could still hear the cries of Good Job; I felt a surge of pride.